-Sport & exercise medicine physicians promote lifelong wellness and fitness.
+Sport and exercise medicine physicians promote lifelong wellness and fitness.
 They have special training and skills to care for active patients of all ages.
-All of the U of C SMC sport & exercise medicine physicians have additional fellowship or residency training in sport & exercise medicine and hold diplomas in sport & exercise medicine from the Canadian Academy of Sport Medicine and certificates of added competency from the College of Family Physicians of Canada.
+All of the University of Calgary sport and exercise medicine physicians have additional fellowship or residency training in sport and exercise medicine.
+They hold diplomas in sport and exercise medicine from the Canadian Academy of Sport Medicine and certificates of added competency from the College of Family Physicians of Canada.

 Sport & Exercise Medicine Services

 We diagnose and manage activity-related injury or illness in acute, sub-acute or chronic states.

 - Diagnosis and management of acute, wear-and-tear and overuse joint and muscle problems.

 - Treatment of exercise-related medical problems such as concussion, asthma, diabetes, heart conditions and osteoarthritis.

 - Perform diagnostic ultrasounds and ultrasound-guided therapeutic injections including corticosteroids, viscosupplementation and platelet-rich plasma (PRP).

 - Recommend exercise and physical activity for maintaining general health and prevention and treatment of chronic medical conditions like high blood pressure,